-The Morung tradition holds a special place in Nagaland as it is known as the cultural and educational hub of Naga life.
+The Morung tradition holds a special place in the state as it is known as the cultural and educational hub of Naga life.
 It is in these Morungs that youngsters, both men, and women were taught about Naga culture and warfare.
 They grow up learning not only how to cook and clean, but also learn the dignity of labor and life sustenance methods.
 They learn how to brew their own rice beer, folk songs, and dances, becoming a hotbed of Naga culture and tradition.
 The knowledge is seamlessly passed from one generation to another.

-The Hornbill Festival Arena – Main Attraction
+Festival Arena – Main Attraction

 The circular amphitheater or the festival arena as it is called is where all the festivities happen.
 Each tribe its own dialect, costume, and traditions get to display its identities to the World.

 Performances range from the farming demonstration to traditional songs and dances of Naga tribes to displays of Naga history such as mock warrior hustles of tribes such as the Konyak Nagas best known for their history of headhunting.
 The Naga drum beats were traditionally used to relay messages far and wide to the neighboring villages.
 Each Naga tribe has a distinct rhythm while moving and humming along with the drum.